 Missed Therapy Aim

-In the title of his book, Lothar Hirneisen, CEO of the association ‘Menschen gegen Krebs e.V.’
-(People against Cancer) puts it like this: ‘Chemotherapy heals cancer and the earth is a disk.’
+In the title of his book, Lothar Hirneisen, CEO of the association ‘Menschen gegen Krebs e.V.’ (“People against Cancer”) puts it like this: ‘Chemotherapy heals cancer and the earth is a disk.’
 Thus, he puts today’s medicine on a level with the medieval view of the world.
 Equally, in those days it was believed what was allowed to be believed.
 Heretics were burned.
-In today’s medicine, there too, is a common doctrine.
-Who doesn’t follow, is called a dubious quack and will be outlawed.
+In today’s medicine, too, there is a common doctrine.
+Who does not follow, is called a dubious quack and will be outlawed.
 Thus a democratic dispute with the abundance of therapies, therapy concepts and opinions has become impossible.

 Medicine as a Threat for Health